-The VHIE Data Quality Team application administrators determine who has access to the CCD Analyzer system.
 All users attest to having completed role specific Privacy Act and Security training.
-All access to the system and its data is continuously monitored and logged.
 All logs are maintained in accordance with FISMA High Impact requirements described in the National Institute for Standards and Technology (NIST) publication 800.53.
 VA SORN 168VA005 includes clear documentation of the uses of the information.